dalemyers/deserialize/README.md

 This will now detect when handling the data for the _key_ `timestamp` and run it through the parser function supplied before assigning it to your new class instance.

 The parser is run _before_ type checking is done.
-This means that if you had something like `Optional[datetime.datetime]`, you should ensure your parser can handle the value being `None`.
+This means that if you had something like `datetime.datetime | None`, you should ensure your parser can handle the value being `None`.
 Your parser will obviously need to return the type that you have declared on the property in order to work.

 ### Subclassing